Questions frequently asked by students

-YES - you can use your excess aid award to pay for child care services, flex card purchases or you can apply it to a future semester balance.
+YES - you can use your excess aid award to pay for child care services or you can apply it to a future semester balance.
 Aid must be awarded -- click here for more information or stop by the bursar's office or the Monroe office to discuss your options.
 You will need to sign an authorization form to give NCC permission to use your funds as requested.

 11. What happens to my excess financial aid?

 Any credit balance on your account after books are purchased will be refunded approximately 4 - 5 weeks after the semester start date.
 Click on the link for more information regarding financial aid refunds .

 12. I enrolled in the tuition payment plan because my financial aid was not awarded by the tuition due date.
 What will happen after my financial aid is awarded?

 If your aid award is enough to pay the balance due in full, NCC will close your tuition payment plan account and you will not owe any additional payments.
 Any credit balance (overpayments and/or excess financial aid) will be refunded to you.
 If your award decreases the total balance due, your payment plan budget will be recalculated and you will receive new payment coupons in the mail.